thingsdb/ThingsDocs/v0/content/data-types/regex.md

 ------ | -----------
 [test](../../data-types/str/test) | A [str](../../data-types/str) method that tests for a match in a string.
 It returns `true` or `false`.

-> This code uses a regular expression for an overly simple email check:
+> This code uses a regular expression for an oversimplified email check:

 ```thingsdb,json_response
 // Note: the email check is oversimplified, do not use in production